-To lock or unlock selected photos from the CompactFlash Card in your camera, follow these steps.
+To lock or unlock selected photos from the memory card in your camera, follow these steps.

-1. Turn the camera's dial switch to ▶.
+1. Turn the camera's dial switch to D.

-To make choosing photos easier, display four or nine photos at a time by pressing the ISO button once or twice.
-A white frame appears around one of the photos.
+To make choosing photos easier, display either four or nine photos at a time by pressing the ISO button once or twice.
+A white frame appears around the selected photo.

-- Press the button next to Select Image.
-Press the + or - button to move the white frame until it is around a photo you want to lock. - To select that photo, press the button next to Select once.
+2. Press the W.B. button.
+Press the + or - button to move the white frame until it is around a photo you want to lock.

+- 3. To select that photo, press Select.
 A red frame appears around the photo. - 4.
-To select more photos, repeat steps 2 and 3.
+To select more photos, repeat steps 2 and 3. - 5.
+Press W.B. button. - 6.
+To lock the selected photos, press Lock .